 ELITE is considered the lowest severity level, with PRO above it, then ULTRA.
 Above these is the MASTER and at the top the XTREME.
 Of course ELITE under AORUS It is still a respectable degree of severity given the truly budget-free budget choices AORUS.

 The PRO (in our case PRO AX) is considered to be a fairly popular mid-range grade, featuring enough advanced features from above along with an acceptable price tag.

 As expected with a series of advanced motherboards in our unconventional era, average prices for these hardware products are not always easy to digest.
 The Z590 AORUS PRO AX comes with a price tag of about NIS 1,699 and is considered a real premium, although historically we have seen PRO boards come in a few hundred shekels less than that.

 This motherboard is based on the new chipset from Intel Z590 and contains natural support for Core processors in the 11th and tenth generation.
 As well as PCI-Express 4.0 support offered by processors Intel The new ones.
-The new PRO AX also comes in a size standard ATX.
+The new PRO AX also comes in the ATX size standard.

 Visually, GIGABYTE Continues with a black and silver theme.
 A nice and elegant theme.
 Three full-length PCI-Express interfaces also ensure healthy compatibility for the various expansion cards.
 However, it is important to note that the middle and lower interface trams operate in the X4 3.0 standard.